Five Hints for Swifter Turn Times

 Appraising is a constantly changing profession.
-Every year, it seems, appraisers are asked to offer more information or have steps added to their data gathering.
-All of this is to ensure their client has the best data to be had.
-In order to keep up with the constantly changing requirements, Duncan Appraisals is continuously researching new tools and improving processes in order to increase efficiency so we can do more work for you.
-Since Duncan Appraisals knows that time is important to everyone, below are a few tips you can do to hasten the process on any appraisals ordered with Duncan Appraisals.
+Regularly, it seems, appraisers are asked to present additional information or have steps added to their research.
+They do this extra work to guarantee their client is presented with the best information possible.
+To keep up with the always changing requirements, Duncan Appraisals is always testing additional tools and improving processes to increase efficiency so we can do more work for our customers.
+At Duncan Appraisals we know that time is important to everybody, so here are some things you can do to reduce turn times on any appraisals ordered from Duncan Appraisals.

-By ordering online, you receive automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-We don't have to re-key information from a fax, and nor will you wonder whether we got the order.
+By ordering online, you automatically get e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+No longer do we have to retype information from a fax, and you don't have to wonder whether we got the request.

-Complete and accurate subject property information is crucial.
+Complete and accurate subject property data is key.

-Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with the request.
-We even welcome lists of recent sales in the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with the request.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-Feel free to call us at if you have any questions about your property or an assignment we're working on for you.
+You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.

-Be sure to tell us about the unique characteristics of this property.
+Be sure to let us know about the unique details of this property.

 Cookie-cutter homes are relatively easy to appraise.
-What takes time is analyzing how features unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them as soon as possible will likely make your report arrive without delay.
+Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
+These are things we would find out on our own anyway, and knowing them as early as possible makes your report arrive faster.

-Hearing it directly from you -- a person they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the time it takes to inspect a home.
-Our website has multiple pages of helpful information about the appraisal process for homeowners.
-Please feel free to share it with your clients.
-Tell them to call us if they want to meet our staff and learn more about our services.
-And tell them it benefits them to set the appointment promptly!
+Hearing from you -- someone they have been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely decrease the time it takes to inspect a home.
+I encourage you to point your clients to our website, where we have multiple pages of relevant information for homeowners as well as others about the appraisal process.
+Have them call us if they want to meet the staff and learn more about our services.
+Remind them it's to their benefit to set the appointment without delay!

 Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is instantly available to you online.
-It's never been easier to track the status of your report.
+As we complete each important milestone in an assignment, that information is available instantly to you online.
+It's never been easier to keep track of the status of your report.

 Got a Question?